deeplearning4j/deeplearning4j/glossary.md

 ### <a name="datascience">Data Science</a>

-Data science is the discipline of drawing conclusions from data using computation.
+[Data science](http://www.inferentialthinking.com/chapter1/intro.html) is the discipline of drawing conclusions from data using computation.
+There are three core aspects of effective data analysis: exploration, prediction, and inference.

 ### <a name="dbn">Deep-Belief Network (DBN)</a>